infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 title: Service Syntax
 description: ""
 ---
 ## Constraints

-Any class can be a service, but:
+Upon receiving a message instructing to execute a task, a service worker instantiates the service class, deserializes the parameters, executes the requested method and returns the serialized result:

 {% callout type="warning"  %}

-The parameters and return value of a method used as a task must be [serializable](/docs/references/serializability).
+- The parameters and return value of a method used as task must be [serializable](/docs/references/serializability).

 {% /callout  %}

-Indeed, upon receiving a message instructing to execute a task, a service worker instantiates the class, deserializes the parameters, executes the requested method and returns the serialized result.

 If we chose to have several executions in parallel (`concurrency` > 1), they must not interfere with each other: